turingschool/curriculum/tutorials/index.markdown

 * Renamed "Implementing Declarative Authorization" to "Authorization with CanCan"
 * Condensed "Authorization with CanCan", "Structuring Roles" and "Controlling view, controller, and model access" into "Authorization with CanCan"
 * Renamed "Scheduling with Cron" to "Automated Tasks with Cron and Rake"
+* Condensed "Flexible Application Configuration" and "Managing Credentials" into "Credentials and Configuration"